 Can You Combine Matte and Glossy Tiles?

-There are many ways you can do out of mixing matte and glossy finish tiles.
+There are many ways you can mix matte and glossy finish tiles.

-- It creates a sleek feature in a certain area.
+- Create a sleek feature on a certain area.
 For example, you want a small space for your backsplash.
 You can use a matte for the background and then make it glossy on the outside where it can be seen visually.

 - You can alternate both tiles.
 Alternating matte and gloss tiles is a fun and challenging way to install them in your kitchen and bathroom.
 However, we won’t let you use glossy tiles for the bathroom and kitchen floor as it is slippery when wet.